 As a Psychologist who works predominantly in the area of psychological therapy, my main role is to work directly with individuals and couples to assist them to better understand issues occurring in their lives and relationships.
 Through sessions, I will assist you to more deeply understand your behaviour and what may be driving certain unhelpful patterns - and then how to go about making positive changes.
 These unhelpful patterns may fall under the label of a diagnosis, or may simply be something that makes your life more difficult or that you wish to improve.
 The plan for your treatment will be discussed at the end of out initial session, as well as reviewed ongoing to ensure it remains appropriate and helpful as things change.

 How long is a session?
-Sessions offered at Evo Psychology last for 55 minutes.
-If a longer session is required, please contact us to discuss associated fees and so this can be accounted for in booking you in.
+Sessions offered at Evo Psychology last for 50 minutes.
+If a longer session is required, please contact us to discuss associated fees and so this can be accounted for when booking you in.

 How much does a session cost?
-Standard consultations are charged at $170, and more information can be found on our 'fees' page.
+Standard subsequent consultations are charged at $216, and more information can be found on our 'fees' page.

 Do I need a referral to see a Psychologist?
 No, you are able to book in without a referral.
-However, if you do wish to claim Medicare rebates, you will require a referral and Mental Health Care Plan (MHCP) from your GP or Psychiatrist.
+However, if you do wish to claim Medicare rebates, you will require a referral and Mental Health Care Plan (MHCP) and referral letter from your GP or Psychiatrist.

 Are my sessions confidential?
 Yes.
 All information obtained in our consultations and any related assessments remain confidential, with the following exceptions: